ceccarellilab/Teaching/scRNASeq/scExample.md

 seurObj <- AddModuleScore(seurObj, features = geneSet, name = names(geneSet))
 ```

+    ## Warning: The `slot` argument of `GetAssayData()` is deprecated as of SeuratObject 5.0.0.
+    ## ℹ Please use the `layer` argument instead.
+    ## ℹ The deprecated feature was likely used in the Seurat package.
+    ##   Please report the issue at <https://github.com/satijalab/seurat/issues>.
+    ## This warning is displayed once every 8 hours.
+    ## Call `lifecycle::last_lifecycle_warnings()` to see where this warning was generated.

-    ## Warning: The following features are not present in the object: ADM, WARS, ERO1L,
+    ## Warning: The following features are not present in the object: ADM, WARS, ERO1L, not searching
-    ## not searching for symbol synonyms
+    ## for symbol synonyms

-    ## Warning: The following features are not present in the object: CHI3L1, S100A10,
+    ## Warning: The following features are not present in the object: CHI3L1, S100A10, C8orf4, not
-    ## C8orf4, not searching for symbol synonyms

-    ## Warning: The following features are not present in the object: PCDHGC3, not
     ## searching for symbol synonyms

+    ## Warning: The following features are not present in the object: PCDHGC3, not searching for symbol
+    ## synonyms

-    ## Warning: The following features are not present in the object: SOX2-OT, LPPR1,
+    ## Warning: The following features are not present in the object: SOX2-OT, LPPR1, PCDHGC3, not
-    ## PCDHGC3, not searching for symbol synonyms
+    ## searching for symbol synonyms

-    ## Warning: The following features are not present in the object: TUBB3, CD24,
+    ## Warning: The following features are not present in the object: TUBB3, CD24, FXYD6, HN1, not
-    ## FXYD6, HN1, not searching for symbol synonyms
+    ## searching for symbol synonyms

-    ## Warning: The following features are not present in the object: STMN2, CD24,
+    ## Warning: The following features are not present in the object: STMN2, CD24, HMP19, TUBB3,
-    ## HMP19, TUBB3, DLX6-AS1, DLX5, HN1, SEPT3, not searching for symbol synonyms
+    ## DLX6-AS1, DLX5, HN1, SEPT3, not searching for symbol synonyms

-    ## Warning: The following features are not present in the object: KIAA0101,
+    ## Warning: The following features are not present in the object: KIAA0101, HIST1H4C, MLF1IP,
-    ## HIST1H4C, MLF1IP, RNASEH2A, FEN1, ZWINT, not searching for symbol synonyms
+    ## RNASEH2A, FEN1, ZWINT, not searching for symbol synonyms

-    ## Warning: The following features are not present in the object: CCNB1, CDC20,
+    ## Warning: The following features are not present in the object: CCNB1, CDC20, TROAP, KIF20A,
-    ## TROAP, KIF20A, ARL6IP1, SPAG5, not searching for symbol synonyms
+    ## ARL6IP1, SPAG5, not searching for symbol synonyms

 ``` r
 cellTypes <- names(geneSet)